 I’ve worked at companies where we’ve planned for this work from the beginning, and I’ve worked at companies that didn’t want to pause progress to achieve these goals.
 In my experience, it’s not very difficult, and the risk is relatively small.
 The best way to succeed in this effort is to roll advanced test automation planning and strategy directly into your SDLC.
 It’s not a one-and-done task; it’s a constant effort to properly identify app elements and improve automation around them.

-It takes commitment, but when it comes to test automation, the sky is the limit — and we should reach for it.
+It takes commitment, but when it comes to software test automation, the sky is the limit — and we should reach for it.

 Learn how Applause Codeless Automation helps organizations with limited test automation and resources deliver scripted tests without writing a line of code.Read Now